Memphis nonprofit puts money behind drive to curb gun deaths

 Youth Villages set a lofty goal: It would raise $60 million from donors over four years, with the intent of reducing homicides in Memphis by 30% by 2026.
 It’s among the largest recent commitments to community violence interruption anywhere in the country.

-So far, Youth Villages has raised $16 million to design and launch its initiative, called Memphis Allies — including $3 million from the Ballmer Group, co-founded by former Microsoft CEO Steve Ballmer and his wife, Connie.
-Organizers hope for further aid, including from the federal government.
+So far, Youth Villages has raised $16 million to design and launch its initiative, called Memphis Allies — including $3 million from a general operating grant from the Ballmer Group, co-founded by former Microsoft CEO Steve Ballmer and his wife, Connie.
+Organizers hope for further aid, including from the government.

 Memphis Allies’ goal is to target the seven neighborhoods in Memphis with the most reported homicides.
 It’s embraced a plan to employ “credible messengers” — people with long-standing relationships in the neighborhoods who have lived among or survived shootings.
 These messengers then connect with people most at risk of involvement in gun violence and provide them with counseling for anything from housing to job training.